2022 NHL entry draft

-The 2022 NHL Entry Draft was the 60th NHL Entry Draft.
-The draft was held on July 7–8, 2022, at the Bell Centre in Montreal, Quebec.
+The 2022 NHL entry draft was the 60th entry draft for the National Hockey League.
+It was held on July 7–8, 2022, at the Bell Centre in Montreal, Quebec.
 Montreal were originally scheduled to host the 2020 draft but were unable to do so due to the COVID-19 pandemic.
 For the first time since 1985, the team hosting the draft selected first overall.

-The first three selections were Juraj Slafkovsky going to the hosting Montreal Canadiens, Simon Nemec being selected by the New Jersey Devils, and Logan Cooley being picked by the Arizona Coyotes.
+The first three selections were Juraj Slafkovsky by the hosting Montreal Canadiens, Simon Nemec by the New Jersey Devils, and Logan Cooley by the Arizona Coyotes.
 The selections of Slovak players Slafkovsky and Nemec made this the second time that the top two draftees came from a single European country, after Russians Alexander Ovechkin and Evgeni Malkin in 2004.

 Eligibility

-Ice hockey players born between January 1, 2002, and September 15, 2004, were eligible for selection in the 2022 NHL Entry Draft.
-Additionally, un-drafted, non-North American players born in 2001 were eligible for the draft; and those players who were drafted in the 2020 NHL Entry Draft, but not signed by an NHL team and who were born after June 30, 2002, were also eligible to re-enter the draft.
+Ice hockey players born between January 1, 2002, and September 15, 2004, were eligible for selection in the 2022 NHL entry draft.
+Additionally, un-drafted, non-North American players born in 2001 were eligible for the draft; and those players who were drafted in the 2020 NHL entry draft, but not signed by an NHL team and who were born after June 30, 2002, were also eligible to re-enter the draft.